|Stage Management MFA

 Students are encouraged to work in professional venues whenever their schedules permit, both in the summer and -- subject to approval by their faculty -- during the academic year.
 During their time at UC San Diego, students have participated in internships or professional positions at Roundabout Theatre Company, The Old Globe, Williamstown Theatre Festival, Goodspeed Opera House, Shakespeare and Company, and other comparable venues.
 Students sometimes accompany faculty to work in global venues such as international arts festivals and intercultural productions.
 Students have also had the opportunity to work in the corporate theater environment with companies such as Google, Qualcomm, and others.
 These professional opportunities are always subject to the student’s abilities as well as availability.

-In addition to the full-time faculty, Charles Means and Lisa Porter, nationally respected guest faculty work closely with students on their academic and production work.
-Regular guest faculty includes Wendeline DeZan, Leila Knox, and Patti Saraniero.
+In addition to the full-time faculty, Lisa Porter and Lora Powell, students work closely with nationally respected guest faculty on their academic and production work.
+Regular guest faculty includes Wendeline DeZan, Leila Knox, and Colleen Kollar.
 Past visiting guests have included Martha Donaldson (Come From Away, Next to Normal), Peter Lawrence (Shrek, Miss Saigon), Linda Marvel (Hands on a Hardbody, Fela), David O’Brien (Wicked, Godspell), Bonnie Panson (Evita, Bring It On -The Musical), and Ron Vodicka (The Lion King).

 UC San Diego is proud that our alumni are working actively in theatre, dance and film/T.V.
 Recent alumni credits include the Broadway productions of Significant Other, The Curious Incident of the Dog in the Nighttime, Sideshow, The Real Thing, Spider-Man: Turn Off the Dark, Hands on a Hardbody and Next to Normal and the National Tours of Hamilton, Wicked, and Les Miserables, as well as such reputable theatre companies as The Brooklyn Academy of Music, The Public Theater, The Juillard School, Atlantic Theatre Company, Playwrights Horizons, Manhattan Theatre Club, The New Group, Classic Stage Company, Roundabout Theatre Company, Hartford Stage, Mark Taper Forum, Long Wharf Theatre, Dallas Theatre Center, Huntington Theatre Company, The Shakespeare Theatre, Signature Theatre, Alley Theatre, South and Coast Rep. Recent film and Television include Pixar, Disney, Dreamworks, Warner Brothers Animation as well as such T.V. shows as Castle, Glee, 24, CSI: New York and Parks and Recreation.